 But that’s exactly what Chris Froome is planning.
 In fact, it’s only half of what he is planning.

 Yet it is easy to write off Froome when considering the extent of his injuries and the size of the challenge he has set for himself.
-Coming back from a crash of that magnitude to win a fifth Tour de France title at the age of 35, and then going on to take the Olympic gold a week later; it would be one of the most remarkable achievements in cycling history.
-To achieve even one of those objectives would be a comeback of historic proportions - a comeback which begins this Sunday when he returns to competitive racing, live on Eurosport, at the UAE Tour.
+Coming back from a crash of that magnitude to win a fifth Tour de France title at the age of 35, and then going on to take Olympic gold; it would be one of the most remarkable achievements in cycling history.
+The coronavirus pandemic and subsequent rescheduling of both events may have made his double feat logistically easier, but neverthless, to achieve even one of those objectives would be a comeback of historic proportions.

 1. An education in the Simbaz